 - 1 cup (6 ounces) semisweet chocolate chips

 - 1/2 cup flaked coconut

-- In a large bowl, cream butter and sugar.
-Beat in egg and coconut extract.
+- In a mixing bowl, cream butter and sugar.
+Beat in egg and coconut extract; mix well.
 Combine the flour, baking soda and salt; add to the creamed mixture.
 Stir in chocolate chips and coconut.